-Give Sight Global is dedicated to providing high-quality vision care to underserved communities around the world.
-Give Sight Global partners with professionals to provide treatment to curable blindness and other preventable eye conditions.
+Give Sight Global is dedicated to providing high-quality vision care to underserved communities around the world to prevent and treat blindness both internationally and locally.

 Justin Nabity is the founder and CEO of Physicians Thrive, an advisory group helping physicians avoid business and legal pitfalls and build their financial education.
 As a wealth management advisor from a family of doctors, he launched his business by traveling to medical schools nationwide to educate physicians about their unique financial, legal, and business needs.
 Today, Physicians Thrive has served physicians at over 400 medical centers, hospitals, and medical schools, and 1000 residency and fellowship programs.